"Elevated Messy" (w/ Rachel Sennott)

 And in my head, I was like, no one else knows that this is tumultuous for me.

-I thought what I was presenting on the outside was like normal, grounded, had it together.
+what I was presenting on the outside was like normal, grounded, had it together.
 And now it's like, I see people who have known me.

 Yes.
 And they're like, you've really matured.

-so rip a minute just just wait rip a minute then rip a popper and then we'll put you in the Uber home.
+And then we'll put you in the Uber home.
 Let's go.

 Wow.

-See, that's community care because Matt was saying it was like, it was 50 people in the community just descending on you to show support, but also they were like, but we also have to get ready for a breakup.
+See, that's community care because Matt was saying it was like, it was 50 people in the community just descending on you to show support, but also they were like, but we also have to get ready for a bit.

 But you do what we do have to do our best.
 We do have to do our best.